Leaders’ Conference 2017

 You can also fly to Exeter Airport from Edinburgh, Glasgow, Liverpool, Leeds Bradford and Newcastle: www.exeter-airport.co.uk

-If you are driving, most hotels have parking spaces and are within walking distance of the conference centre.
-Alternatively you can buy a car park pass for £10 to cover the three days of the conference.
+If you are driving, most hotels have parking spaces and many are within walking distance of the conference centre.
+Alternatively you can buy a car park pass for £11 to cover the days of the conference.
 These are available from reception at the Riviera Centre when you arrive.

 If the overall cost is prohibitive for you or your church team please contact us to see if you may be eligible for a bursary.